allison-johnson/my-recipe-box-client/NOTES.md

 *STRETCH GOALS*
 [] Can add another user's recipes to your own recipe box
     - In recipeCard.js, instead of 'null' option (when add note button is not rendered), include an option for adding recipe to your box!
+    - In DB, uniqueness validation should be combination of user_id and url (rather than just requiring the url be unique)
+    - Or, create a users_recipes join table!

 [] Drag and drop into weekly menu!

 [] Add confirmation before deleting recipe (react-confirm-alert)